For anyone who didn't earn a degree (or, you know, a few, because they're so fun) in English Lit, let's start off by examining

 Dear Fahrenheit 451: Love and Heartbreak in the Stacks is librarian Annie Spence’s collection of love, like, and, occasionally, hate letters to the great (and not-so-great) books she’s spent time with in her life among the stacks.
 Published last month, Dear Fahrenheit 451 is snarky, relatable, and laugh-out-loud hilarious — and it really will have you writing letters to the books in your own life, I swear.
 Click here to buy.

 'The Guernsey Literary and Potato Peel Pie Society' by Mary Ann Shaffer and Annie Barrows

-Another title that book lovers will absolutely adore, The Guernsey Literary and Potato Peel Pie Society by Mary Ann Shaffer and Annie Barrows is told through letters, and centers around a World War II newspaper columnist named Juliet Ashton.
+book lovers will absolutely adore, The Guernsey Literary and Potato Peel Pie Society by Mary Ann Shaffer and Annie Barrows is told through letters, and centers around a World War II newspaper columnist named Juliet Ashton.
 In pursuit of serious journalistic opportunities, Ashton travels to Guernsey — a small island in the English Channel, populated by a community of entirely lovable characters whose lives were saved by reading.
+Click here to buy.